appellod/example-serverless-application/README.md

 ## Features

-**Passport**
-Authentication is performed using Passport.
-The default authentication strategy is the Bearer strategy which allows basic token-based authentication.
-Other Passport strategies such as Facebook or Google authentication can easily be added if needed.

 **Login and Account Recovery**
 Signup, login, and logout endpoints are provided without any configuration required.
 A two-step password recovery process is also included.
 A user can request a password